junxit/us-congress-bills-115/metadata.md

 - 2018-09-13 — Mr. Russell asked unanimous consent to discharge from committee and consider.
 - 2018-09-13 — On passage Passed without objection. (text: CR H8246)
 - 2018-09-13 — Passed/agreed to in House: On passage Passed without objection.(text: CR H8246)
+- 2018-09-17 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.